houseofcat/turbocookedrabbit/README.md

 Decided to opt-in for a near total rewrite.
 Simpler.
 Cleaner.
 Easier to use.
 The AutoPublish is now using PublishWithConfirmation and so what I now try to emulate is "At Least Once" style of delivery.

 Reason For Rewrite?
 I am better at Golang, in general, and I now have a year of experience using my own software in a production environment.
 This rewrite has an even stronger auto-recovery mechanism and even harder Publish (PublishWithConfirmation) system.
 In some ways, performance has significantly increased.
 In other ways, it sacrified performance for resilience.

 ### Work Recently Finished
  * New PublishWithConfirmation feature was added.
  * Removed ChannelPools.
  * Rewrite for v2.0.0.
  * Unified to a single package `tcr`.

+Be sure to visit tests for examples on how to do a variety of actions with the library.
+They are always kept up to date, even if the `README.md` falls short at times.

 ### Basic Performance